Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Arizona's games this season have gone over 47.5 points five of six times.

-- Houston and its opponents have combined to score more than 47.5 points in two games this season.
+- Arizona has combined with its opponents to score more than 47.5 points in five of six games this season.

-- Sunday's over/under is 0.1 points lower than the two team's combined 47.6 points per game average.

-- This contest's total is 0.6 points greater than the 46.9 these two squads combine to allow per game this season.
+- The two teams combine to score 47.6 points per game, 0.1 more than the over/under in this contest.

+- The 46.9 combined points per game that these two squads have allowed this season are 0.6 fewer than the 47.5 total in this contest.

 Cardinals stats and trends